Do I Need A Permit for My Project?

 We must have this for homeowners doing their own work or hiring a contractor that does not have a valid Dwelling Contractor Qualifier License in the State of WI.

-They can be hand drawn but please include room sizes, door sizes, and window sizes.
+Floor plans can be hand drawn but please include labels with room use, room sizes, door sizes, and window size.

 Copy of a Sanitary Permit or Occupancy Affidavit